microsoft/azure-health-data-services-workshop/Challenge-01 - Deploy FHIR service (PaaS), FHIR-Proxy (OSS), and FHIR-Bulk Loader (OSS)/Readme.md

 <img src="./media/Postman_FHIR-Proxy_ARM_template_deploy_AHDS.png" height="528">

 FHIR-Proxy only exerts control as a Pre- or Post- filter if it has been configured to do so.
-Otherwise, API calls made to the FHIR-Proxy endpoint go straight through to the FHIR service, and responses go directly back to the remote client app (e.g., Postman) as though FHIR-Proxy is invisible.
+Otherwise, API calls made to the FHIR-Proxy endpoint go straight through to the FHIR service, and responses go directly back to the remote client app (e.g., Postman).

 ## Prerequisites